gregmsanderson/fly-live-beats/docs/2-deploy-to-fly.md

     raise "FLY_APP_NAME not available"
 ```

-Next, the `fly.toml` file.
+We also modified `/config/runtime.exs` to work using HTTP, and IPv4.
+That was necessary because on AWS, the default VPC does not support IPv6, and the default load balancer only supports listening on port 80 (HTTP).
+Those changes need to be reverted, as Fly does support IPv6 and does provide HTTPS by default.

-If you have a Phoenix LiveView app that has not previously been deployed to Fly, you won't have a `fly.toml` file.
-However this app has and so we need to make some changes to that file.
+Next, if you have a Phoenix LiveView app that has not previously been deployed to Fly, you won't have a `fly.toml` file.
+However this app has one and so we need to make some changes to that file.
 Update the `app` value to be one of your choice since it needs to be globally unique.
 The `PHX_HOST` value needs to include that name.
 If you recall from running this app locally, that `PHX_HOST` is set to avoid errors with the WebSocket connection:

 ```toml
 app = "your-choice-of-name"